 What to See and Do in the Gardens of Villa Borghese

-The Villa Borghese gardens in Rome are considered one of the largest urban parks in Europe.
-Its appeal is that it includes different styles, from its Italian-style gardens to large areas of English-style buildings, sculptures, monuments, fountains and ponds.
+The Villa Borghese gardens in Rome are one of the largest urban parks in Europe.
+Its attraction is that it includes different styles, from the Italian style of its gardens to the English style of its monuments.

 Here is what you can see and do in the Villa Borghese gardens if you are planning to visit Rome.
 This large park is different from other iconic parks because of its harmonious combination of nature and Roman art.
-Visiting these gardens is one of the must-do things to do on a trip to Rome.
 Take note and consult this map of the gardens to locate all the enclaves that I recommend.

 If you want to visit this great park, you should know that it has 9 entrances.
 The most frequented by visitors are the following: